Measurements conspire nonlocally to restructure critical quantum states: No clicks

 \section{No clicks}

-In this section we consider weak measurements detection of local densities using ancillary qubits and post-select on a single outcome.
+In this section we consider weak measurements of local densities using ancillary qubits and postselect for a particular set of outcomes.
 We are therefore concerned with correlations in a single quantum state.
 It is simplest to first discuss the protocol at a single site.
 We initialize a qubit (representing our measurement apparatus) in eigenstate $\ket{0}$ of a Pauli $\hat \sigma^z$ operator, and then couple it to the density $\hat n_j$ at a site $j$.
 Following this, we projectively measure $\hat \sigma^z$.
 Note that the ancilla need not correspond to a physical qubit, and in practice there are a variety of physical implementations of this protocol.
 For example, we could also imagine scattering photons off of the system, and detecting whether they are scattered from an initial mode $\ket{0}$ to another, $\ket{1}$, as illustrated in Fig.~\ref{fig:QND}(a).

 The coupling between $\hat n_j$ and the ancilla is as follows.
 First note that here the lattice operator $\hat n_j$ is not normal ordered, while the continuum operator $\hat n(x)$ is.
 In other words, $\hat n(x)$ is the continuum analogue of $\hat n_j - \braket{\hat n_j}_{\text{g.s.}}$.
 The system and ancilla first evolve under the unitary operator